 Maine is one of 23 states that have been identified by the National Institutes of Health as having historically received low levels of NIH funding.
 The INBRE program was established to strengthen research networks in each of these states, so that they could become more competitive for federal research grants.
 In Maine, our network is comprised of 14 institutions, with the MDI Biological Laboratory as the lead institution.
 Other institutions in our network include the following: Bates College, Bowdoin College, Colby College, College of the Atlantic, the Honors College at the University of Maine, the Jackson Laboratory, Southern Maine Community College, the University of Maine, UMaine Farmington, UMaine Fort Kent, UMaine Machias, UMaine Presque Isle, and the University of New England.

 Money from Maine INBRE supports research training experiences like this short course, as well biomedical research and laboratory facilities throughout our network.
 Other training experiences include academic year and summer student research.
-Please check with Elizabeth Ehrenfeld, the INBRE contact at Southern Maine Community College, for the most accurate information about opportunities on your campus.
-She may be able to share additional opportunities with you as well.
+Please check with Daniel Moore, the INBRE contact at Southern Maine Community College, for the most accurate information about opportunities on your campus.
+He may be able to share additional opportunities with you as well.